4 Beginning Your Research

 How might education in correctional facilities play a role in reducing recidivism?

-The term “correctional facilities” is a phrase and should be written in quotation marks when doing a search so the database searches for the terms together instead of separately.
-For example, by putting this phrase in quotes, you’ll avoid mismatched results about correctional techniques in horse training, or staffing problems in health facilities, and instead retrieve only results that specifically include something about correctional facilities.
+The term “correctional facilities” is a phrase and should be written in quotation marks when searching so the database searches for the terms together instead of separately.
+For example, by putting this phrase in quotes, you’ll avoid mismatched results about correctional techniques in horse training, or staffing problems in health facilities, and instead retrieve results that specifically include something about correctional facilities.
 Another phrase for this example would be the synonym for recidivism: “repeat offense.”

-Note: Phrases should be kept short, only 2-3 words in length.
+Note: Phrases should be short, only 2-3 words long.
 The longer the phrase, the less likely you are to find that exact phrase in your search.
 For example, you wouldn’t use “education in correctional facilities” or “role in reducing recidivism” in a search.

 TRUNCATION

 To truncate means to “chop off.”
-For example, think about the trunk of a tree – you could chop off all the branches and still be left with the trunk — the base of the tree.
+For example, think about the trunk of a tree – you could chop off all the branches and still be left with the trunk — or the base.
 When you truncate a word, you chop off the end, so the search tool can search for multiple endings – or branches that extend from the base.
-When you truncate, you chop off the end of a word so the computer can search for multiple endings.
+When you truncate, you chop off the end of a word so the computer can search for various endings.
 Here’s an example of how truncation works in a database:

 Truncation is a great way to broaden your search and pick up more results, but there are a few things that are important to remember when using truncation:

-• Be careful where you place the truncation symbol.
+- Be careful where you place the truncation symbol.
 You don’t want to over truncate (or cut too much) and you also don’t want to under truncate (cut too little).
-For example, when we do a search for the topic computers, we want to truncate to search for terms related to computers:
+For example, when we search the topic computers, we want to truncate to search for terms related to computers:

 BOOLEAN OPERATORS

-One of the less common Boolean operators is NOT, which is not generally used, even by advanced searchers, because it can inadvertently eliminate useful sources from a search’s results.
+One of the less common Boolean operators is NOT, which is not generally used, even by advanced searchers, as it can inadvertently eliminate useful sources from a search’s results.
 For that reason, this course will focus on AND and OR.
-However, we will provide a brief overview of NOT here.
+However, we will provide a brief overview of NOT.

 lions AND diet NOT zoo* — if you want to learn about what lions eat in the wild.
-Note that this would exclude any article that compared the diets of zoo lions to wild lions, which could be useful.
+Note that this would exclude any article that compared the diets of zoo lions to wild lions, which could help your research.

-“peanut butter” AND sandwich NOT jelly — if you’d like to find out what types of sandwiches are out there that use peanut butter other than PB&J. Note again that this would exclude a list of sandwich recipes if it included jelly in even one.
+“peanut butter” AND sandwich NOT jelly — if you’d like to find out what types of sandwiches use peanut butter other than PB&J. Note again that this would exclude any list of sandwich recipes if it included jelly in even one recipe.

-AND connects all of the main concepts together, and tells the computer you want ALL of the words in your search results.
+AND connects all the main concepts and tells the computer you want ALL of the words in your search results.
 This narrows your search, giving you FEWER results.
-Usually we think of AND as getting more, not less.
-For Thanksgiving dinner, you want pumpkin pie AND the apple pie; in this example, you get more with AND.
+Usually, we think of AND as getting more, not less.
+For Thanksgiving dinner, you want pumpkin pie AND apple pie; in this example, you get more with AND.
 In a database, however, AND does the opposite, like if you walk into an ice cream shop and ask for ice cream, they give you 32 scoops.
 That’s too much, so you won’t have room for pie.
-So you ask to only give you a scoop if it has chocolate: there are ten different flavors with chocolate, so now you are down to ten scoops — still too much.
-So then you ask to give you a scoop if it has chocolate AND caramel because you have to have both.
+So, you ask for only a scoop if it has chocolate.
+There are ten different flavors with chocolate, so now you are down to ten scoops — still too much.
+So, then you ask for a scoop if it has chocolate AND caramel because you have to have both.
 Now you have two scoops — and room for pie.

 Here’s how that would look as a search: